debajyotidasgupta/raft-consensus/README.md

 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+List of resources we found helpful and we would like to give them some credits.

 - [The Raft Consensus Algorithm](https://raft.github.io/)
 - [In Search of an Understandable Consensus Algorithm](https://raft.github.io/raft.pdf)